 After a period of declining water consumption, demand is again on the rise.
-Upper Hutt is particularly sensitive to high summer water demand and the affect this has on your share of the bulk water levy.
-Regionally, we're close to full allocation of current drinking water supplies.
+Regionally, we're close to full allocation of current drinking water supplies so we need to invest in reducing consumption and leaks.

 We have high levels of leaks - but we don't have great information on where they're occurring, leaving us in a highly reactive and less efficient state of network management.
 More meters - any meters - will give us better information on usage.